Between Installation and Video Games: When Alternative Controllers Shift the Codes of Gaming

 It is therefore hardly surprising to see alternative controllers making their way into museums today.
 First of all as mediation tools: “Gaming appears more and more in science museums, such as at the Cité des sciences.
 We learn better through experience—a pedagogy of making—than through the simple repetition of dogmatic discourses,” emphasises Olivier Mauco.
 But beyond mediation, more and more cultural institutions are taking an interest in these installation formats and their experiential potential.
 One of the most striking examples remains Eniarof, a key event bringing together around forty artists.
 Conceived in 2005 by Antonin Fourneau and inspired by the world of funfairs, Eniarof transforms attractions into hacked games, absurd interfaces, and playful interactive devices.
 “We celebrated our 35th edition in 2025.
 Eniarof is hosted by digital-art festivals or commissioned by cities,” says Antonin Fourneau.
 “At the beginning, alternative controllers were badly perceived, even within the video game scene: hacking retro gaming wasn’t always seen as a tribute.
 Today, new structures—immersive museums, hybrid venues such as Meow Wolf in the United States—are taking a closer interest.”

-In France, Random Bazar now wants, in turn, to shine a spotlight on this burgeoning scene through a festival.
-“We want to highlight this independent scene and support it with two calls for projects.
-We want to present previously unseen installations,” explains Antoine Herren, co-founder of Random Bazar.
-From 13 February to 7 March, around ten setups will be presented at Le Shadok in Strasbourg, among them L’allumeur de réverbère, in which a player, alone on an island, must build bridges using real pieces of wood.
-Ultimately, for Antoine Herren, the ambition is to show “the diversity and creativity of alternative controllers”.
+In France, Random Bazar is now looking to shine a spotlight on this vibrant scene through a dedicated festival.
+“We want to showcase this independent community and support it with two open calls.
+Our goal is to present brand-new installations,” explains Antoine Herren, co-founder of Random Bazar.
+The Dutch collective Katpatat’s piece Hoki Doki was selected as one of the winning projects.
+From 13 February to 7 March, around ten setups will be exhibited at the Shadok in Strasbourg, including Keyboard Olympics by the Mechbird collective and L’allumeur de réverbère, in which a player—stranded on an island—must build bridges using real pieces of wood.
+Ultimately, for Antoine Herren, the aim is to highlight “the diversity and creativity of alternative controllers.”

 We are therefore dealing with a very real artistic movement—but one whose name remains somewhat fluid.
 The term alternative controller first and foremost serves to bring together a diverse range of game-based devices under a single banner, to make them easier to discuss and more visible.
 “We’d like this to become a genuine artistic movement.
 Its added value is its hybrid nature, which can find a place in different creative fields,” says Henri Morawski of Random Bazar.
 Some prefer other terms: hardware games, or playful installation, as Émilie Breslavetz does.
 “I distinguish alternative controllers without a screen, which are closer to digital art installations,” she explains.
 The artist, who has collaborated with the collective Néon Minuit on Miroir Arcade, a multiplayer installation controlled by a set of controllers (potentiometers, switches), adds: “Miroir Arcade is not a game: there is no game design; in fact, there is an erasure of game design.
 It is an interactive and playful installation.”